Introduction: Feeling Overwhelmed by Your Child’s ABA Report? You’re Not Alone

 For example:

-- If communication is delayed, therapy focuses on language.
+• If communication is delayed, therapy may focus on language.

-- If routines are difficult, therapy supports transitions.
+• If routines are difficult, therapy may support transitions.

-- If independence is low, focus on daily living skills for children with autism.
+• If independence is low, focus may include daily living skills for children with autism.

 What does an ABA therapy session for autism look like?